DaRos97/MoireBands/Code/monolayer_v3.0/README.md

 - rpxy: percentage difference for xy-orbitals
 - rl: percentage difference for SOC parameters

+## Adjustments
+- WS2 at M only needs the TVB2 to be not ILC

 ## Code structure
 `visualize_ARPES_data.py` to see the experimental data for each TMD how is manipulated: raw, symmetrized and merged.
 All the manipulation is performed in `$HOME/CORE_functions.py`.
 `main.py` is the script for the fitting of the model.